 The ability to leave your seat as many times as you want without disrupting others is a quality that puts the aisle seat miles ahead of the window seat in terms of preference.
 The freedom to move around is beneficial to those who expect to get up more frequently.
 Those vulnerable to blood clots opt for aisle seats because they anticipate leaving their seat about once an hour in order to maintain good circulation.
-If you do have to leave your seat often, getting one in the aisle is the best choice for you and your aisle mates.
+If you do have to leave your seat often, getting one in the aisle is the best choice for you and your seat mates.

-Speaking of aisle mates, not having to disturb them every time you need to leave and return to your seat is wildly appealing.
-While you’ll have to get up when they need to move past you, you can come and go as you please without stirring the whole aisle.
+Speaking of seat mates, not having to disturb them every time you need to leave and return to your seat is wildly appealing.
+While you’ll have to get up when they need to move past you, you can come and go as you please without stirring the whole row.
 An aisle seat is critical for those who use the bathroom often – which is fine, because hydration is important!

 The legroom you get with an aisle seat is not comparable to the miles of space First Class passengers enjoy, but it can offer slightly more than a window seat.
 The aisle side is open and gives you room to lean your leg on the armrest without crossing into your neighbor’s territory.
 You also have more range to stretch your legs below.

 If you really want to win the legroom lottery in coach, request a bulkhead seat.
 These seats are situated directly behind the airplane’s walls, separating one section from another.
 You’ll have the generous space between the seat and the wall to wiggle your legs at your leisure.
 Plus, you won’t have to deal with anyone reclining into your limited space.
 A con, however, is that these seats don’t give you the option of storing personal possessions under the seat in front of you.